-After a moment’s pause, the orator said, “I can and I will, but after I have recited it I want you to do the same.”
-Surprised, the preacher said, “Well, I’m not much of an orator, but I will oblige if you wish.”
+After a moment’s pause, the orator said, “I can and I will, but afterward I want you to do the same.”
+Surprised, the preacher said, “Alright, I will oblige you if you wish.”

 Then the orator began his recitation.
 He held the audience spellbound as he worked his way through the majestic lines of the beautiful Psalm.
 When he finished, the audience burst into a great round of applause.

 When the applause finally died down, the old preacher arose and began his turn.
 His style was vastly different from the orator’s, much more simple and humble.
-But there was a strange, undeniable, uncommon power to it.
+But there was a strange, undeniable power to it.
 When he finished, no applause broke from the audience.
-Instead there was a holy silence, marked only by a few tears that streamed from some faces.
+Instead, there was a holy silence, marked only by a few tears that streamed from some faces.